 ‘When you didn’t turn up I thought that perhaps you’re not someone I can trust.’

-…or any other number of different judgements I may have formed as a conclusion to this original data.
+…or any other number of different fears and fantasies I may have as a result of what happened.

-Our judgements are best expressed as ‘I thought…’ or ‘I believed….’ ‘or ‘I assumed…’.
+Our fears and fantasies are best expressed as ‘I imagined…’ ‘I feared…’ ‘I thought…’ or ‘I believed….’ ‘or ‘I assumed…’.
 This gives a small gap, a breathing space in the conversation.
-It opens up the possibility that the other person could agree with or refute your judgements.
+It opens up the possibility that the other person could agree with or refute your statements.
 They are not facts.
 They are open for discussion.